axibase/atsd-use-cases/trends/biennial-eval/README.md

 ## Overview

 January 20, 2019 marks the halfway point of the first term of the Trump administration.
 The President has repeatedly boasted on the state of the economy and lauded the growth which has been a central plank in the administration platform since the campaign trail.
-America has experienced slow GDP growth since the Recession, with seasonally adjusted quarterly annualized GDP percent change exceeding 3% only roughly one in every ten quarters since 2008.
+America has experienced slow GDP growth since the Recession, with seasonally adjusted quarterly annualized GDP percent change exceeding 3% roughly one in every ten quarters since 2008.

 Collected from the Federal Reserve [Economic Research](https://fred.stlouisfed.org/) Division, the metrics shown above are tracked by October 2016 value, in the month leading up to the election of President Trump, alongside the most recent value, the exact date of which varies by metric.